SimonCalo/Python_challenges/Shortest substring/README.md

-This problem is the same as the one given by Daily Coding Problem number 103.
+This problem is the same as the one given by Daily Coding Problem number 103 [Medium].

+I find this problem quite challenging and fun.
+I recommend it to people that have good experience with coding challenges.

 I slightly modified the return of the function in case no substring containing all the characters can be constructed, but is equivalent to the original requirements of the problem.